Cooperstown, New York: Architecture

 There are, and were, significant residential, commercial, and religious structures in Cooperstown.
 Original residences related to the founding Cooper family, such as Edgewater and Heathcote, are still standing.
 Otsego Hall, James Fenimore Cooper's residence which once stood in what is now Cooper Park, has been lost, along with his chalet.
 Byberry, the cottage built for his daughter, remains on River Street, albeit in altered form.

 "Fynmere", a grand stone manor from the early 20th century, erected by Cooper heirs on the eastern edge of town, was designed by noted architect Charles A. Platt.
 Later donated to the Presbyterian Church as a retirement home, the property was razed in 1979.
 Both its grounds and those of neighboring property Heathcote (extant today), built for Katherine Guy Cooper (1895–1988), daughter-in-law of James Fenimore Cooper III, were laid out by noted landscape architect Ellen Biddle Shipman.

 Residences, business, and properties related to the Clark family abound within the village.
 From the original family seat of "Fernleigh" to the 1928 Georgian manor of "West Hill", the properties are exceptionally well cared for.
 Fernleigh is a Second Empire stone mansion designed by New Jersey architect James Van Dyke and built in 1869.
 The original garden at Fernleigh, located to the south of the mansion, included a servants' house and Turkish bath; both details have since been lost.
 In 1923, Stephen C. Clark, Sr. commissioned Marcus T. Reynolds and Bryant Fleming, a landscape design professor at Cornell University, to design new gardens for Fernleigh.

 The manor home of Robert Sterling Clark, Red Creek Farm, remains on the outskirts of the Village.
 His brother F. Ambrose Clark's "Iroquois Farm" manor house was razed in the early 1980s.
 Also razed in 1979 was the Mohican Farms manor house, owned by the Clark Estates, in Springfield Center, New York.
 It was formerly the summer home of the Spaulding sporting good family from Buffalo.

-Edward Severin Clark built a farm complex at Fenimore Farm in 1918, which has been adapted as the Farmers Museum.
+Edward Severin Clark built a farm complex at Fenimore Farm in 1918, which has been adapted as the Fenimore Farm & Country Village.
 His stone manor, built in 1931, was bequeathed to the New York State Historical Association and today serves as the Fenimore Art Museum.

 Other structures, such as the Baseball Hall of Fame, The Otesaga Hotel, Clark Estate Office, Kingfisher Tower, which lies on the east side of Otsego Lake, Bassett Hospital, and The Clara Welch Thanksgiving Home, exemplify Cooperstown's architectural wealth.